 Betting sites also host similar wagers during the winter, except for the lowest temperature.
 You may also find wagers based on the number of hurricanes that make landfall in certain regions, the month that will have the highest or lowest temperature, the month that will accumulate the most rainfall and so on.

 Weather bets come in all different formats but they are all fairly self-explanatory.
 If you visit a website that offers weather bets, you’ll see a list of what they have open at that moment.
 The basic idea in all of these bets is to predict the weather in advance.

-Why do people bet on the weather?
+Why Bet on the Forecast?

 This is where it gets interesting.
 Some people simply bet on the weather for fun.
 If you think you have a great intuition for the weather, you can put yourself to the test and hopefully win a little money.
 You can look at this form of betting as something to do for fun, or you can take it seriously like they do in Cambodia.